The VoicePrivacy 2020 Challenge: Results and findings: Results

 \subsubsection{Privacy: objective speaker verifiability}

-Speaker verifiability results are illustrated in Figure~\ref{fig:eer-mean}.
-Results show EERs averaged across all test datasets for the \textit{ignorant} (\textbf{oa}) and \textit{lazy-informed} (\textbf{aa}) attack models described in Section~\ref{subsec:attack_model}.
+Speaker verifiability results are shown in Figure~\ref{fig:eer-mean} in terms of EER averaged across all test datasets for the \textit{ignorant} (\textbf{oa}) and \textit{lazy-informed} (\textbf{aa}) attack models described in Section~\ref{subsec:attack_model}.
 Without anonymization, the EER is $3.29\%$.
-Anonymization is expected to provoke increases in the EER.
+Anonymization is expected to increase the EER.

 When only trial data is anonymized (\textbf{oa} condition, light bars in Figure~\ref{fig:eer-mean}), the EER increases for all anonymization systems: from $22.56\%$ for \textbf{M1c4} to $53.37\%$ for \textbf{M1c1}.
-Better anonymization is achieved by using x-vector based anonymization systems (\textbf{K2, A*, S*, M*, B1, O*}), than by using pure signal-processing ones (\textbf{B2, D1, I1}). \textbf{M1c2} and \textbf{M1c4} systems do perform worse, though they provide non-anonymized x-vectors to the speech synthesis AM; they are not expected to perform well.
-Thus, degradation in EER for these two systems may be caused not by explicit suppression of the speaker-related information (that is assumed to be represented by speaker x-vectors), but by other factors, in particular, by acoustic mismatch between original and synthesised speech.
-Systems \textbf{K2, A*, M1c1, M1, B1} all produce EERs above $50\%$, indicating that the anonymization requirement is fully met.
+Better anonymization is achieved by using x-vector based anonymization systems (\textbf{K2, A*, S*, M*, B1, O*}) than signal processing based ones (\textbf{B2, D1, I1}).
+Systems \textbf{M1c2} and \textbf{M1c4} perform worst as expected, because they provide non-anonymized x-vectors to the speech synthesis AM, but they still result in an increased EER compared to original speech due to the acoustic mismatch between original and synthesised speech.
+Systems \textbf{K2, A*, M1c1, M1, B1} all produce EERs above $50\%$, indicating that the anonymization requirement against ignorant attackers is fully met.

-However, anonymization of both enrollment and trial utterances (Figure~\ref{fig:eer-mean}, \textbf{aa} condition, dark bars) demonstrates universally lower EERs for all systems.
-While system rankings are different for each attack model, the general trend is consistent; \textbf{B1} based systems outperform other methods.
+Anonymization of both enrollment and trial utterances (\textbf{aa} condition, darker bars in Figure~\ref{fig:eer-mean}) results in universally lower EERs for all systems.
+While system rankings are different for each attack model, the general trend is consistent: \textbf{B1} based systems outperform others.
 Some results are of particular interest.
 The EER of $3.75\%$ for system \textbf{K2} is only marginally above the original EER of $3.29\%$, despite it being the 3rd best performing system for the \textbf{oa} condition.
 Even the best \textbf{O1c1} system achieves an EER of only $37.79\%$, which is far away from the $50\%$ which indicates successful anonymization.
-These results highlight the importance of designed anonymization systems under the assumption of a strong attack model.
-Without them, results may provide a false sense of protection.
+These results highlight the importance of designing anonymization systems under the assumption of a strong attack model.
+Without it, results may provide a false sense of protection.